tams-cso/tams-club-cal/README.md

 ## TODO

 - Remove the .then() on api calls and move the info into the outer async functions
-- Line 162: Increment p using the number of elements instead of in the loop
-- Move all those const vars to a data.json file
 - Update readme explaining how to change stuff in the data.json file
 - Also get rid of the extra .env stuff in the instructions (only need private key and client email)
 - Add info for how to contribute
+- Add error checking on ALL API CALLS (just add a `.catch(console.error)` after those functions)
+  - Also add lots of checks for undefined behavior
+  - Verify if the incoming POST request from google is actually valid
 - Add html metadata and SEO stuff
 - Design favicon!
 - Better looking homepage